The glycemic response to fava beans at first glance is surprisingly high.

 Generally speaking legumes have a very low glycemic index; the carbohydrate in them is released very slowly into the blood stream, making them an ideal source of starch for energy.
 Also, the protein found coupled with the carbs in them lowers the GI even further.
 So why do broad beans have such a high GI?

-First you must remove the outer shell, as shown above, then you must cook them and by gently squeezing the bean squirt the inner core out of its little sheath; then what remains is certainly highly glycemic.
+First it is recommended that you must remove the outer shell, as shown above, then you must cook them and by gently squeezing the bean squirt the inner core out of its little sheath; then what remains is certainly highly glycemic.

-The only solution is to grow broad beans yourself, reap them young and tender and cook immediately with the outer shell and inner pod, just like you would a pole or bush bean.
+The only solution is to grow favas yourself, reap them young and tender and cook immediately with the outer shell and inner pod, just like you would a pole or bush bean.

 Young whole broad beans in their pods are also very delicious.
-Those that are double-podded are highly glycemic; they have lost most of their fibre and much of the L-dopa.
+Those that are skinned are highly glycemic; they have lost most of their fibre and much of the L-dopa.

 Top: Whole broad beans